UFFPedroBorges/hercules-docs/Coding-Style.md

 }
 ```

-Heretic people all over the world have claimed that this inconsistency is ...  well ...  inconsistent, but all right-thinking people know that: (a) K&R are _right_ and (b) K&R are right.
-Besides, functions are special anyway (you can't nest them in C).
+Heretic people all over the world have claimed that this inconsistency
+is ...  well ...  inconsistent, but all right-thinking people know that
+(a) K&R are _right_ and (b) K&R are right.
+Besides, functions are
+special anyway (you can't nest them in C).

-Note that the closing brace is empty on a line of its own, _except_ in the cases where it is followed by a continuation of the same statement, ie a `while` in a `do`-statement or an `else` in an `if`-statement, like this:
+Note that the closing brace is empty on a line of its own, _except_ in
+the cases where it is followed by a continuation of the same statement,
+ie a `while` in a `do`-statement or an `else` in an `if`-statement, like
+this:

 ```
 	do {